adyaandata/walmart_sales_analysis/README.md

 # Walmart Data Analysis: End-to-End SQL + Python Project

 ## Project Overview
 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+In this project you analyzes Walmart sales data using Python and PostgreSQL.
+The objective is to practice data cleaning, data loading, SQL querying, and business data analysis by answering real-world business questions.

 ---